Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Conclusions

 \section{Conclusions}

 We proposed a new way of preconditioning the normal equations of the second kind arising within interior-point methods for LP problems \eqref{eq:minnrmprob}.
 The resulting interior-point solver is composed of three nested iteration schemes.
-The outer-most layer is the predictor-corrector interior-point method; the middle layer is the Krylov subspace method for least squares problems, where we may use AB-GMRES, CGNE or MRNE; on top of that, we use a row-scaling scheme that does not incur extra CPU time; the inner-most layer, serving as a preconditioner for the middle layer, is the stationary inner iterations.
-Among the three layers, only the outer-most one runs toward the required accuracy and the other two are terminated prematurely.
+The outer-most layer is the predictor-corrector interior-point method; the middle layer is the Krylov subspace method for least squares problems, where we may use AB-GMRES, CGNE or MRNE; on top of that, we use a row-scaling scheme that does not incur extra CPU time but helps improving the condition of the system at each interior-point step; the inner-most layer, serving as a preconditioner for the middle layer, is the stationary inner iterations.
+Among the three layers, only the outer-most one runs towards the required accuracy and the other two are terminated prematurely.
+The linear systems are solved with a gradually tightened stopping tolerance.
+We also proposed a new recurrence regarding $\Delta\boldsymbol{w}$ in place of $\Delta\boldsymbol{y}$ to omit one matrix-vector product at each interior-point step.
+We showed that the use of inner-iteration preconditioners in combination with these techniques enables the efficient interior-point solution of wide-ranging LP problems.
+We also presented a fairly extensive benchmark test for several renowned solvers including direct and iterative solvers.

-The advantage of our method is that it does not break down, even when the matrices become (nearly) singular.
+The advantage of our method is that it does not break down, even when the matrices become ill-conditioned or (nearly) singular.
 The method is competitive for large and sparse problems and may also be well-suited to problems in which matrices are too large and dense for direct approaches to work.
+Extensive numerical experiments showed that our method outperforms the open-source solvers SDPT3, SeDuMi, and PDCO regarding stability and efficiency.

+There are several aspects of our method that could be improved.
+The current implementation of the interior-point method does not use a preprocessing step except for eliminating empty rows and columns.
+Its efficiency may be improved by adopting some existing preprocessing procedure such as presolve to detect and remove linear dependencies of rows and columns in the constraint matrix.
+Also, the proposed method could be used in conjunction with more advanced interior-point frameworks such as the multi-corrector interior-point method.
+In terms of the linear solver, future work is to try reorthogonalization for CG and MINRES and the Householder orthogonalization for GMRES.
+It is also important to develop preconditioners that only require the action of the operator on a vector, as in huge basis pursuit problems.

-Extensive numerical experiments showed that the stability and efficiency of our method outperform the open-source solvers SDPT3 and SeDuMi, and can solve rank-deficient and ill-conditioned problems where the MOSEK interior-point solver fails.
-It would also be worthwhile to extend our method to problems such as convex quadratic programming and SDP.
+It would also be worthwhile to extend our method to problems such as convex QP and SDP.